Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 -

-Don’t install or use pirated software.
+Don’t install or use harmful software.

 -